 In 2010, some 22 years after the Epic release of “Fifth Angel,” the band was asked to headline the “Keep It True” festival in Lauda-Koenigshofen, Germany.
 Gathering many of the core members and adding Heir Apparent vocalist Peter Orullian, (Ted Pilot is now an endodontist practicing in Seattle and was not able to sing for the reunion), the band prepared a blistering set of songs from the first two albums.

 The reception was incredible, with the sold out crowd singing the lyrics to every song.
 Fifth Angel again headlined the sold out 2017 “Keep It True” festival as well, and this positive momentum planted the seeds for a new album.
-Jaap Wagemaker from Nuclear Blast Records, one of the most successful metal labels of all time, listened to a couple of demos Kendall Bechtel had been working on and expressed interest in hearing more.
+Jaap Wagemaker from Nuclear Blast Records, one of the most successful metal labels of all time, listened to a couple of demos the band had been working on and expressed interest in hearing more.